fuzzygroup/blog/_posts/2016-08-30-using-missioncontrol-and-loving-it.md

 3. If you have a pile o' windows like I tend to then you're in for an annoying task - moving all of them, generally one by one, to a the correct virtual desktop.
 Do this as follows:
   * click with the mouse in the Window's title bar
   * press the control key and hold it down
   * press an arrow key (right or left) to *slide* the window into the right virtual desktop.
 Yes its screwy but it really does work.
 Supposedly you can "Drag the window to the edge of the screen.
 After a moment, the window moves to the next space" but that, [documented technique](https://support.apple.com/kb/PH21872?locale=en_US), has never once worked for me.
 But I also installed Total Spaces and removed SIP so who knows why.
 It could well be me.
+You can also use the Mission Control UI and drag and drop to another desktop but oddly while I don't like the mouse + control + arrow keys, it feels better to me.

 ## But What About Communications?